lucienfrancois/RothGabidulinCodes/README.md

 The algorithm ```RadicalDecoder(R,mu)```, decodes a codeword with an error that has wSigma upper bounded, using the radical criterion for factorization.\
 The procedures ```TestRadicalDecoderExample1()```, ```TestRadicalDecoderFixExample2()``` and ```TestRadicalDecoderExample2()``` illustrates the particular examples of radical decoding given in *the paper*.\
 \
-**DecodingInTensorRankMetrix.m**: *MAGMA code to decode a tensor codeword with an error with tensor-rank upper bounded*.\
+**DecodingInTensorRankMetric.m**: *MAGMA code to decode a tensor codeword with an error with tensor-rank upper bounded*.\
 The algorithm ```RandomErrorTRANK(T)``` creates a random (non-uniform) matrix over Fqn whith tensor rank (over Fq) upper-bounded by T.\
 The algorithm ```DecodeTRANKbyProxy(R,mu)``` decodes a codeword with an error whose tensor-rank is upper-bounded.\
 \